robin/chit/README.txt

 $ chit @[cheatsheet]

-The prefix '@' works the same for both --edit and --add.
+The prefix '@' works the same for both --edit/-e and --add/-a.

 The cheat sheet can be in a path.
 For example: